runxiyu/furgit/README.md

 I was thinking of names and I accidentally typed "git" as "fur" (i.e., left shifted one key on my QWERTY keyboard).

+## License

+Currently, GNU Affero General Public License, version 3 only.

+As an exception, `pack_idx.go` (responsible for `.idx` files which index packfiles) is public domain; I'd be happy to see a port of it to [go-git](https://github.com/go-git/go-git), although achieving the same level of performance likely requires memory mapping.